Aligning you the leader and the organization you aspire to build.

 You have a strategy.
 What you don't have is an organization executing against it.

 The same problems keep cycling.
-The same conversations keep happening.
 Your team is talented — but not functioning as one.

 Somewhere along the way you stopped leading the organization and started running it.
 That's a different job.
 A harder one.
 And not what you signed up for.